 (1) Briefly wash the dried shiitake mushrooms in plenty of water, then strain.

-(2) Place the dried shiitake mushrooms in a bowl, then add 600 - 800 ml of water per bag (about 20 small dried shiitake mushrooms) and place a plate or other weight on top to prevent the mushrooms from floating to the top.
+(2) Place the dried shiitake mushrooms in a bowl, then add 600 - 800 ml of water per bag of mushrooms (about 20 small dried shiitake mushrooms) and place a plate or other weight on top to prevent the mushrooms from floating to the top.
 Place in the refrigerator overnight (about 8 hrs).
-The shiitake mushrooms will swell and develop a somewhat glossy surface, and the water will turn brown.
-The shiitake mushrooms should look like wet fresh shiitake mushrooms, and weigh about 5-6 times as much as when dry.
+The shiitake mushrooms will swell up and develop a somewhat glossy surface, and the water will turn brown.
+The shiitake mushrooms should look like wet fresh shiitake mushrooms and weigh about 5-6 times more than when dry.

 (3) Remove 2-3 shiitake mushrooms at a time and squeeze out the excess moisture.

-(4) Insert your knife where the stem meets the cap of each shiitake mushroom and cut off the stem.
-The stems will remain tough even when rehydrated and can't be used, so cut them off.
+(4) Insert your knife where the stem meets the cap of each shiitake mushroom, and cut off the stem.
+The stems will remain tough even after rehydrating and therefore cannot be used, so cut them off.